 Wait for the Behavior

 Training a dog the off command is different from training a lot of the other basic commands.
 Rather than planning training sessions, you need to wait until your dog is behaving inappropriately to train it to get off.
-Keep an eye on your dog and be prepared to stop whatever you're doing.
+Keep an eye on your dog and be prepared to stop whatever you're doing when you see the inappropriate action.

 Give the Command